What 2021 has instore for the packaging industry

 In the worst cases, this is meaning packaging manufacturers not being able to supply inventory to customers, delaying fulfilment of orders and harming their productivity.

-GWP, being part of Corrboard, have worked tirelessly to maintain supply through this period – albeit with extreme difficulty.
-Being part of the Corrboard Group has, fortunately, enabled GWP to make sure we are able to meet our customers’ requirements and will continue to do so.
+GWP have worked tirelessly to maintain supply through this period – albeit with extreme difficulty.
+This has however enabled GWP to make sure we are able to meet our customers’ requirements and will continue to do so.

 Whilst the hope is that the picture will improve, this is not looking likely before the middle of 2021 at the earliest.